saamrajepatil/saamrajepatil/README.md

 ## 🚀 About Me

-I'm a **Senior Cloud DevOps Engineer**  specializing in **AWS, DevOps, and Platform Engineering** from 🇮🇳 India, with **11+ years** of professional experience in both onsite and remote environments.
+I'm a **Senior Cloud DevOps Engineer**  specializing in **AWS, DevOps and Platform Engineering** from 🇮🇳 India, with **11+ years** of professional experience in both onsite and remote environments.
 I'm passionate about building **production-ready applications** and scalable cloud infrastructure.

 - 🔭 Currently working on **cloud-native solutions**, **Artificial Intelligence solutions** and **DevOps/Platform engineering**
 - 🌱 Always learning about **emerging technologies** and **best practices**
 - 👯 Looking to collaborate on **open-source projects** and **DevOps initiatives**
-- 💬 Ask me about **Python, Cloud Architecture, DevOps, and Platform Engineering**
+- 💬 Ask me about **AWS, Cloud Architecture, DevOps, and Platform Engineering**
 - ⚡ Fun fact: I love sharing knowledge through **training and mentoring**

 ---